 Group Qi Gong sessions are currently being offered on a donation basis and are greatly appreciated.

-1:1 Qi Gong sessions - Mondays and Thursdays 60 minute session between 9:30am and 1pm UK time on Zoom or Skype (by appointment) £35 per session.
+1:1 Qi Gong sessions - Mondays and Thursdays 60 minute session can be arranged between 9:30am and 2pm UK time on Zoom or Skype (by appointment) £35 per session.